 Other online surgeon ratings sites risk your post-surgery quality of life by providing you with compromised information.

 Patients are not in a position to rate a surgeon's skill level.
+Why not?
 Patients are under anestesia during their surgery.

 Our business model relies on charging patients for our proprietary research.
 By removing any conflicts of interest, we can provide you with a truly independent assessment of a surgeon's capabilities.
 This enables you to make an informed decision about your healthcare.